joaocartier/be-the-hero/README.md

 # be-the-hero

-Web app to promove donators and NGO's contact.
+Web app to donors and NGOs get in touch

 ### Tech Stack
 + Node.js - Backend